open-webui/open-webui/location/README.md

 	docker cp projects-container:/app/backend "~/Documents/webroot/projects"

-## Contribute to our Open WebUI "projects" repo
+## Edit our Open WebUI "projects" repo

 Our edits to open-webui reside only in the "projects/locations" folder (plus in index.html and active.md in the root)